jamilAjax/implementation/README.md

-# PackageSolver :package:
+# Package Challenge
-PackageSolver is a Java Library project which solves the following packaging problem:
+This API solves the following packaging problem:

 >You want to send your friend a package with different things.
 Each thing you put inside the package has such parameters as index number, weight and cost.
 The